 Like all companies know, not all news is good news when it comes to earnings.
 Just like having a consistent narrative, it’s important to maintain transparency when breaking bad news.

 Look at historical examples of quarters where you may have underperformed.
 How have you responded in the past?
 How have your major competitors responded when they’ve missed their earnings targets?
 Use these insights to shape strategic quotes from company leadership to include in your release.

 “Investors are putting their trust in you by investing in the company,” Hubbell said.
 “If you have bad news, tell it — but put it into context as to why.
 The quotes should reflect what you’re trying to say, or acknowledge the headwinds that you’re chasing.”

-The right quotes can add background, while setting the stage for potential earnings call questions.
+The right quotes can add background, and set the tone for the earnings call ahead.

 “Bad results one quarter might have been expected by senior management, so long as the organization is working toward a grander scheme or trajectory,” Adams said.
 “The wording used requires truth mixed with how progress fits into the bigger picture of the company’s future.
 Striking this balance is more art than science.”